mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 102 - Arrow Code/readme.md

 [X] Automatic

-Since many linters can parse trees we can check on compile-time for nesting levels.
+Since many linters can parse trees, we can check on compile-time for nesting levels.

 # Tags